Matthew Rees (racing driver)

-Matthew Owain Rees (born 27 July 2005) is a British racing driver from Wales who last competed in the 2022 GB3 Championship, driving for JHR Developments.
+Matthew Owain Rees (born 27 July 2005) is a British racing driver from Wales who most recently competed in the 2024 Porsche Carrera Cup Great Britain, having previously competed in the GB3 Championship from 2022 to 2023.
 He was the 2021 F4 British Championship champion, and is a BRDC Superstar.

 Career

 Karting

 Rees competed in various karting championships across the United Kingdom, before he drove in international karting in 2018 and 2019, including in the FIA European Karting Championship and the FIA Karting World Championship.

 F4 British Championship

 Rees made his car racing debut in the 2021 F4 British Championship, driving for JHR Developments.
 He took double pole position at round 1, but finished 13th in race 1 after an unsuccessful tyre gamble.
 After taking another double pole at the second round at Snetterton Circuit, he converted this into victory in race 1 and race 3.
 He took pole position for race 1 at the third round at Brands Hatch, making it his fifth consecutive pole of the season.

 After a quieter middle of the season, Rees took double pole position at the penultimate round at Donington Park, and converted it into wins in the first and third race.
 Entering the final round of the season in the championship lead, Rees finished in the top 5 in all three races, enough to seal the overall title and rookie title.